Aceinna/docs_openrtk/tutorial/Leveler_App.rst

     * Using the Aceinna Navigation Studio to capture data

-Just as for the IMU application, the application development is broken up into a series of sections that build upon one another, as follows:
+Just as for the `IMU application <IMU_App.html#inertial-measurement-unit-application>`__, application development is broken up into a series of sections that build upon one another, as
+follows:

 .. toctree::
-    :maxdepth: 3
+    :maxdepth: 1

-    tutorial/DataAcquisition
-    tutorial/Requirements
-    tutorial/LevelerAlgorithm
-    tutorial/SerialDebugger
-    tutorial/SerialMessaging
-    tutorial/DefaultConfiguration
-    tutorial/PythonMessageDecoder
-    tutorial/NavigationStudio
+    Leveler/DataAcquisition
+    Leveler/Requirements
+    Leveler/LevelerAlgorithm
+    Leveler/SerialDebugger
+    Leveler/SerialMessaging
+    Leveler/DefaultConfiguration
+    Leveler/PythonMessageDecoder
+    Leveler/NavigationStudio